ITfoxtec/FoxIDs/docs/samples.md

 ### NetCoreClientGrantConsoleSample

+Sample console application (backend) showing client login with OAuth 2.0 Client Credentials Grant using a secret (client authentication method client_secret_post).
+Show how to call the [API1 sample](#aspnetcoreapi1sample) and [API with two IdPs sample](#AspNetCoreApiOAuthTwoIdPsSample) secured with an access token.

+### NetCoreClientAssertionGrantConsoleSample

-Sample console application (backend) showing client login with OAuth 2.0 Client Credentials Grant.
+Sample console application (backend) showing client login with OAuth 2.0 Client Credentials Grant using a certificate (client authentication method private_key_jwt).
-Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.
+Show how to call the [API1 sample](#aspnetcoreapi1sample) and [API with two IdPs sample](#AspNetCoreApiOAuthTwoIdPsSample) secured with an access token.

 ### BlazorBFFAspNetCoreOidcSample

 Sample application showing login and logout with OpenID Connect (OIDC) using authorization code flow in a Blazor BFF (Backend For Frontend) application with a ASP.NET Core backend.
 In a BFF architecture the backend handles OIDC, the tokens are never shared with the Blazor client.
 Instead a session based on an identity cookie secure the application after successfully user authentication.
-The sample show how to call the [API sample](#aspnetcoreapi1sample) from both the Blazor client and a ASP.NET page securing the call with an access token.
+The sample show how to call the [API1 sample](#aspnetcoreapi1sample) from both the Blazor client and a ASP.NET page securing the call with an access token.

 Local development domain and port: `https://localhost:44348`

 ### BlazorOidcPkceSample

 Blazor sample application showing login and logout with OpenID Connect (OIDC) using authorization code flow and PKCE as a service provider.
-Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.
+Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.

 Local development domain and port: `https://localhost:44345`

 ### BlazorServerOidcSample

 Blazor server sample application showing login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider.
-Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.
+Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.

 Local development domain and port: `https://localhost:44347`